-How to help my child with spellings.
+How to support my child with spelling

 If you have any questions about handwriting, please ask your child’s class teacher.
 They will be more than happy to help.